ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/03x-summation-techniques.md

   $f(n)$   1/2   3/4   7/8   15/16   31/32   63/64
 $1-f(n)$   1/2   1/4   1/8    1/16    1/32    1/64

-By direct inspection of the second line of the table, we might recognize the pattern $f(n) = \frac{2^n-1}{2^n}$.
+By direct inspection of the second line of the table, we might recognise the pattern $f(n) = \frac{2^n-1}{2^n}$.
 A simple induction proof can then prove that this always holds true.
 Alternatively, consider if we hadn't noticed the pattern for the form of $f(n)$.
 We might observe